-As probabilistic computations play an increasing role in solving various problems [25], various proposals on probabilistic languages have been reported [5,6,8,17,16,18,22- 24].
+As probabilistic computations play an increasing role in solving various problems [21], various proposals on probabilistic languages have been reported [5, 6, 8, 14, 13, 15, 18, 19, 20].
 Complex software systems typically involve important features like real-time, probability and shared-variable concurrency.
 Therefore, system designers would expect a formal model that incorporates all these features to be available for them to use.
 However, to the best of our knowledge, no one has integrated all these features in one model.
-In this paper, we tackle this challenging problem by proposing a formal model for a language equipped with probability, time and shared-variable concurrency.
+In this paper we tackle this challenging problem by proposing a formal model for a language equipped with probability, time and shared-variable concurrency.
 Our model is meant to facilitate the specification of complex software systems.

-The shared-variable mechanism is typically used for communications among components running in parallel.
-Although shared-variable concurrency can be seen in many languages (e.g. the Java programming language, the Verilog hardware description language), it proves to be challenging to formalize it [10,27,28], not to mention other orthogonal features like probability and time.
-In this paper, we successfully tackle this challenge by integrating time, probability and shared-variable concurrency in one model.
+The shared-variable mechanism is typically used for

+communications among components running in parallel.
+Although shared-variable concurrency can be seen in many languages (e.g. the Java programming language, the Verilog hardware description language), it proves to be challenging to formalize it [11, 23, 24], not to mention other orthogonal features like probability and time.
+In this paper we successfully tackle this challenge by integrating time, probability and shared-variable concurrency in one model.
 The probability feature is reflected by the probabilistic nondeterministic choice, probabilistic guarded choice and the probabilistic scheduling of actions from different concurrent components in a program.

-As advocated in Hoare and He's unifying theories of programming (UTP) [12], three different styles of mathematical representations are normally used: operational, denotational, and algebraic ones, among which the operational style is the most intuitive one.
+As advocated in Hoare and He's Unifying Theories of Programming (UTP) [12], three different styles of mathematical representations are normally used: operational, denotational, and algebraic ones, among which the operational style is the most intuitive one.
 In order to elaborate more on the intuition behind the proposed language and to formally define the behaviour of its programs, we start with the operational semantics in this paper.
 Upon the operational model, we define a bisimulation relation, from which a collection of algebraic laws are derived.
+The completeness of the algebraic laws and the Galois connection between the operational and algebraic theories are beyond the scope of this paper and would be addressed in future work.

 Much related work has investigated the semantics for probabilistic processes.
-Morgan and his colleagues explored the abstraction and refinement for probabilistic processes using the weakest precondition (wp) approach [16-18].
-Hartog and her colleagues have studied the equivalence between operational and denotational semantics for a variety of probabilistic processes [5-8] using Banach Space approach [4].
-Núñez extended Henessey's "testing semantics" for a variety of probabilistic processes [22-24].
-As an extension of the guarded command language, a simple probabilistic guarded command language was formalized in [11] under the UTP framework.
-A set of algebraic laws were then explored based on the denotational model.
+Morgan and his colleagues explored the abstraction and refinement for probabilistic processes using the weakest precondition (wp) approach [13, 14, 15].
+Hartog and her colleagues have studied the equivalence between operational and denotational semantics for a variety of probabilistic processes [5, 6, 7, 8] using Banach Space approach [4].
+Núñez extended Henessey's "testing semantics" for a variety of probabilistic processes